OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/data-lake-analytics/data-lake-analytics-manage-use-nodejs.md

 var accountName = 'testadlaacct';
 var location = 'eastus2';

-// A Data Lake Store account must already have been created to create
+// A Data Lake Store account must already have been created toocreate
 // a Data Lake Analytics account.
-See the Data Lake Store readme for
+See hello Data Lake Store readme for
 // information on doing so.
 For now, we assume one exists already. var datalakeStoreAccountName = 'existingadlsaccount';

-// account object to create
+// account object toocreate
 var accountToCreate = {
   tags: {
     testtag1: 'testvalue1',